Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \subsection{Restriction of Certificate Symbols for Input Sanitization}

-In the original verifier-simulation framework, certificates are allowed to be arbitrary strings over a finite alphabet.
+In the original verifier-simulation framework, certificates are allowed to be arbitrary strings over the entire finite input alphabet of the Turing machine.
 Consequently, for full generality, each verifier Turing Machine must be equipped with a certificate-validation phase that checks whether the given certificate conforms to the syntactic constraints required by the subsequent computation.